Timeline: Ireland and abortion

 However, anti-abortion campaigners dismiss the results of the ballots as a "muddled and confused farce".

-An Oireachtas (Legislature of Ireland) committee in 2017 also recommends substantial reform of the law.
+An Oireachtas committee in 2017 also recommends substantial reform of the law.

-The committee's chair, Senator Catherine Noone, concludes that "we need some change" and in order to effect that the constitution needed to be amended to remove article 40.3.3.
+The committee's chair, Senator Catherine Noone, concludes that "we need some change" and in order to effect that the constitution needed to be amended to remove Article 40.3.3.

 The Irish government says it will hold a referendum in 2018 on whether to change the abortion laws.